 Is Alamy royalty-free?

-Yes, Alamy also offers a Royalty-Free license, which means that you pay a one-off fee to use the image with no restrictions on how you use it, or for how long you use it.
+Alamy also offers a Royalty-Free license, which means you pay a one-off fee to use the image with no restrictions on how you use it or how long you use it.
 Royalty-free images can also be used across multiple projects, forever.

-- You can share an image within Alamy.
-On the image page, you’ll find our ‘share’ button to the right-hand side, and from here you can select which social media channel you’d like to share the image on.
-The image will be shared equipped with watermark, credit line, and link back to the image page.
+2. You can share an image within Alamy.
+On the image page, you’ll find our ‘share’ button on the right-hand side, and from here you can select which social media channel you’d like to share the image on.
+The image will be shared equipped with a watermark, credit line, and link back to the image page.